RebeccaKessler/Machine_Learning/README.md

 We used GridSearchCV to go through the combinations of these parameters to find the best configuration for our logistic regression model.

 Surprisingly, the optimal parameters that are expected to provide the best accuracy for the model actually result in the same accuracy as the previous logistic regression model, which had no specified parameters.

+SAY WHY WE THINK THIS IS THE CASE

 Finally, we retrained the model on the full training dataset without specifying any parameters, as previously noted, this would not improve the accuracy of prediction.
 After testing the model on the unlabelled test data, we obtain an accuracy of 46.5%.